Where Can I Access the Caching App in My Ezoic Dashboard?

-Set the “Max Cache Time” (how often we should look for changes to this page) - the options range from 1 hour to 2 weeks:
+4. Set the “Max Cache Time” (how often we should look for changes to this page) - Fill in the field with your desired time:

-Once completed, be sure to click “Add Caching Rule” so rule can be saved!
+5. Once completed, be sure to click “Confirm” so the rule can be saved!

 If you want to clear the Layout Tester cache of a specific page, a quick way to do this would be to...